Not so fast with the tech

-Only one in 10 students surveyed by Kaplan preferred the computer to the old-fashioned way.
-Four out of five (81 percent) said they would not want to take the SAT on a computer.
+Only 1 in 10 students surveyed by Kaplan preferred the computer to the old-fashioned way.
+Four out of five (80 percent) said they would not want to take the SAT on a computer.

-According to a story about the results on USAToday.com, an 18-year-old from New York named Daniel Clayton summed up his thoughts about the question thusly:
+According to a story on the USA Today website about the results, an 18-year-old from New York named Daniel Clayton summed up his thoughts about the question thusly:

 “Taking tests on the computer to me is tedious.
 Dealing with a machine, anything can happen.
 After a while it starts to wear on you.
 It can also affect your ability to answer questions later on the exam.”

-The USAToday story said other students were worried about mistakes tied to typing proficiency and technical problems.
-Others wanted the ability to solve math problems on paper.
+The USA Today story said other students were worried about mistakes tied to typing proficiency and technical problems.
+Others want the ability to solve math problems on paper.